 So, why would you want to start strength training as you get older if it’s something you have never done before?

 Strength training is an incredible way to improve balance, flexibility and over all wellbeing.
 This in turn improves the comfort of your every day functional movements (the movements you perform each day in order to live your life)

 As soon as you hit your thirties you will lose 3-5% muscles mass per year as you get older.
-However:

-“There are studies on men in their 70s who’d been lifting weight for 15 to 20 years and their muscles looked identical to that of 20-year-old men in terms of size and strength,” according to Professor Maria Fiatarone Singh, a geriatrician at the University of Sydney.
+“There are studies on men in their 70s who’d been lifting weights for 15 to 20 years and their muscles looked identical to that of 20-year-old men in terms of size and strength,” according to Professor Maria Fiatarone Singh, a geriatrician at the University of Sydney.